hotwax/oms-documentation/netsuite/Flows/SalesOrder/ShippingMethods.md

 When syncing orders to NetSuite it's very important to have the correct shipping methods mapped.
 If shipping methods are not mapped correctly the order import process may fail.

-Here is a sample table of how shipping methods are mapped between Shopify HotWax and NetSuite
+Here is a sample table of how shipping methods are mapped between Shopify HotWax and NetSuite.

 | #   | Shopify Value                            | HotWax ID          | Netsuite Value                                      |
 | --- | ---------------------------------------- | ------------------ | --------------------------------------------------- |